BrunoLevy/mini-gmp-plus/README.md

 ----------------
-In numerical geometry, one manipulates numbers that are relatively small (a few 64-bit limbs), so Karatsuba multiplication is not needed.
+In numerical geometry, one manipulates numbers that are relatively small (a few 64-bit limbs), so Karatsuba multiplication is not needed, hence `mini-gmp` suffices.
 On the other hand, it is interesting to avoid dynamic allocation, hence numbers smaller than a certain threshold (that corresponds to 5 64-bits numbers by default) are allocated on the stack.
+Modern processors have some instructions that can significantly optimize some multi-precision operations, such as finding the number of leading and trailing zeroes in an integer, shifting 128 bit numbers, multiplying two 64-bit numbers and obtaining the 128-bits result, or adding 64-bit numbers and propagating the carry in multi-limb operations.
+While 64-bit add/subtract with carry propagation is recognized and optimized by modern compilers, it is not the case for the other operations, that are implemented by some compiler-dependent intrinsics.
+For this reason, I needed to create a new [bitops64.h](bitopts64.h) file to abstract them.
+These two modifications (_local storage_ and _64 bits intrinsics_) introduced a couple of very simple yet not completely trivial changes (I must confess I did not have them right the first time), so it is important - I would say _vital_ - to be able to run the testsuite.
+For this reason I also created new `CMakeLists.txt` files as well as a github action that runs the (already existing, thank you !) mini-gmp testsuite under Linux,Mac and Windows.

 Features and specificities
 --------------------------